About Nunavut Arctic College

 In 2018, the college celebrated the 30th anniversary of its Environmental Technology Diploma Program.
 As we reflect on this program we are reminded of the importance of the land and the environment and that our climate in the Arctic is changing.
 To understand these changes Nunavut Arctic College strives to create opportunities for learners to engage in research opportunities in the North, by the North, for the North.

 In the 2018/2019 Academic Year, the college will be rolling out it first Academic and Research plan that will highlight our commitment to ICE-STEM (Inuktitut, Culture, Entrepreneurship – Science, Technology, Engineering and Math) and will launch a Centre for Teaching and Learning.
-In addition to programming the college will be celebrating the opening of its Nunatta Campus expansion in Iqaluit and the opening of a new Community Learning Centre in Grise Fiord.
+In addition to programming the college will be celebrating the opening of its Nunatta Campus expansion in Iqaluit and has recently opened a new Community Learning Centre in Grise Fiord.

 As we undertake this work, learners from across the territory will be engaging in programs such as Social Work, Education, Interpreter Translator, Trades and Apprentice, University Studies and Adult Education.